algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Fields**

-There is a farm in the fields where you can help the farmer to cultivate, and take care about important natural ressources.
+There is a farm in the fields where you can help the farmer to cultivate, and take care of important natural resources.
 The quests that you can complete on this place are:

 - water filtration